mikesplore/Uni-Connect/README.md

 ##
-    keytool -list -v -keystore release-key.keystore -alias release-key

-Enter the password you set during the keystore creation.
+    keytool -list -v -keystore release-key.keystore -alias release-key you can replace the `release-key` with your preferred name Enter the password you set during the keystore creation.
 Copy the displayed SHA-1 key for use in Firebase.

 ## 3. Add SHA-1 Keys to Firebase